Top 10 Smokie Songs

 # 2 – If You Think You Know How to Love Me

-Just of the number one spot on our top 10 Smokie songs list, we celebrate the acoustic ballad entitled “If You Think You Know How to Love Me.”
-This was the band’s first big hit and song to break into the music charts.
+Just off the number one spot on our top 10 Smokie songs list, we celebrate the acoustic ballad entitled “If You Think You Know How to Love Me.”
+This was the band’s first big hit and the song that broke into the music charts.
 This is such a gorgeous song.
 The harmonies on the chorus are terrific.
 The song was released on the album entitled Changing All the Time.
 The album was released in 1975.
 It was the first single released from the album.
-The song charted the highest in Ireland and South Africa, where it hit number two on the music charts in those countries.
+The song peaked at number two in Ireland and South Africa.

 The song hit the United Kingdom Music Charts, peaking at number three.
-The song also hit the US Billboard Hot 100 just breaking in at number ninety six.
+The song also hit the US Billboard Hot 100, debuting at number 96.
 The song hit the Australian Music Charts, peaking at number ninety-eight.
 “If You Think You Know How to Love Me” was composed by Mike Chapman and Nicky Chinn.

 # 1 – Living Next Door to Alice